-We have invested heavily in our infrastructure to create a fast and reliable network, everywhere in the school and are running a highly successful 1-to-1 iPad programme in the Primary School (EY – KS 2).
+We have invested heavily in our infrastructure to create a fast and reliable network, everywhere in the school and are running a highly successful 1-to-1 iPad programme in the Primary School (KS1 and KS 2).
 These devices are set up in such a manner so as to be secure when browsing as well as being easy to locate if misplaced.
 These devices are supported by classroom desktop computers as well as a mobile laptop trolley and remain in school after hours for charging and maintenance.
-Our use of technology is completely focused on learning throughout the school by allowing our students to use technology as a powerful tool to express their understanding in different, interesting and exciting way.
-One such example is the assembling of a bespoke eportfolio by each student from years 1 – 9 which is shared with parents digitally.
+Our use of technology is completely focused on learning throughout the school by allowing our students to use technology as a powerful tool to express their understanding in a different, interesting and exciting way.

 Bring your Own Device (BYOD) programme

 As the students move into the Secondary School (KS 3 – 6th Form) the provisioning plan is slightly different in that the students have the opportunity to bring their own devices into school.
 BYOD means students bring their own devices to school for educational purposes.
 In the classroom, students will use devices responsibly, and only with the permission and direction of the teacher or another staff member.
 Of course, technology alone will not improve learning — but when combined with the right instruction from skilled staff, amazing things can happen.
 While we refer to this as a 1-to-1 Bring your Own Device (BYOD) programme, we need to be more specific about the requirements in order to better suit the learning needs of our older students.
 This device must be either a laptop or a ‘hybrid’ type device that has a full keyboard.
 This allows students to confidently type and to work on a screen size that is comfortable to view.
 This excludes 7 and 8-inch tablets and we suggest a screen size of at least 11.6 inches.

 The advantages of a BYOD programme in the secondary part of the school are numerous, well documented and include the following: